NoBrainerORM/nobrainer.io/docs/indexes.md

 `update_indexes` will drop indexes that are no longer declared.
 This might be a bit dangerous, so we want to provide some sort of confirmations in the future.
+By default, NoBrainer waits for the index creation, you may pass `:wait => false` to `update_indexes` to skip the wait.

 ## Reflection